nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ### CLI Editor
 The CLI Editor updates the recipe directly on the CLI.
 Users have to input the appropriate flags (recipe and command flags) and take note of the format before entering the command.
+Trailing arguments will be discarded.

 Format: `/edit RECIPE_INDEX COMMAND_FLAG RECIPE_FLAG PARAMETERS`